 Wolves are known to kill and consume coyotes and several studies show that coyote populations decrease when wolves become reestablished in the same habitat.
 Wolves sometimes kill bears, particularly while bears are denned up in the winter, but it is unusual for wolves to eat bears.
 Wolf packs will occasionally kill mountain lions particularly when wolves take over the carcass of a mountain lion kill.
 Mountain lions and black bears are the only native predators in California capable of killing an adult wolf.
 In summary, wolves, bears and mountain lions are capable of, and do, kill each other.
 Although one species may consume another, they do not rely on these other large carnivores as prey.

-It’s unlikely that habitat in California will support a large wolf population.
-Of course, any wolves that become established in California will kill and eat other animals and the existing relationships between herbivores and carnivores in occupied habitat will change.
-One factor that has been shown to limit wolf populations in other states is prey availability.
-Elk populations in states with wolves (Idaho, Montana, Wyoming) have mostly remained stable, although some have declined.
+One factor shown to limit wolf populations in other states is prey availability.
+Elk populations in states with wolves (Idaho, Montana, Wyoming) have mostly remained stable.
 In a few areas, impacts of wolf predation on specific elk populations have been substantial.
 Elk behavior has been documented to change when wolves are present.
 In Idaho, Montana and Wyoming there is little if any information to indicate deer populations have been significantly affected.
 Where deer and elk populations are low, and human activity and population density are high, wolf populations generally remain low.

 - Place a bell or beeping collar on dogs that roam